 State Representative Christopher Rosario was first elected to the General Assembly in 2014 to represent the 128th Assembly District, which covers the East Side and Hollow Neighborhoods in Bridgeport.
-His current leadership roles in the legislature include Chief Majority Whip; Appropriations Committee Sub-Committee Chair for Elementary Education and Chair of the Black and Puerto Rican Caucus.
+He currently serves in the leadership role of Deputy Speaker and serves on the Appropriations, Insurance and Real Estate and Transportation Committees.

 Prior to running for State Representative, Christopher was elected as a member of the 136th District Town Committee in Bridgeport and was chosen by his colleagues to serve as the District Leader.